LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/reporting-post-conversation-survey.md

 Below is an example for creating a custom formula for CSAT, instead of the precalculated ‘CSAT (Agent & Skill)’ metric.
 You can use the same syntax and modify it to your needs (use it for the other questions (NPS,PCS) or using a different arithmetic calculation).

-### **Custom metric for CSAT calculation:**
+### Custom metric for CSAT calculation

 In order to recalculate the CSAT score, 3 metrics need to be created (see formulas below).
 The last metric is the one that should be used in grids and visualization (the first two metrics are only for the calculation purposes).

 #### Steps for creating a custom metric:

-1. On the DASHBOARD DATASETS panel at the left side of the screen, right click on ‘Survey Answers (Agent and Skill)’ and select ‘Create Metric...’.
+1. On the DASHBOARD DATASETS panel at the left side of the screen, right click on ‘survey answers (agent and skill)’ and select ‘create metric.’

    ![](/img/post-conversation-survey1.png)
-2. A new pop-up screen ‘Metric Editor - New Metric’ will open up
+2. A new pop-up screen ‘metric editor - new metric’ will open up

    ![](/img/post-conversation-survey2.png)
-3. Use the ‘Metric Name’ field to give a meaningful name to the metric
+3. Use the ‘metric name’ field to give a meaningful name to the metric
-4. Paste the formula (copied from the ‘Formulas’ section below) into white box at the right.
+4. Paste the formula (copied from the ‘formulas’ section below) into white box at the right.
-5. Click on ‘Validate’ and make sure you receive a green message ‘Valid metric formula’.
+5. Click on ‘validate’ and make sure you receive a green message ‘valid metric formula’.
-6. Click ‘Save’.
+6. Click ‘save’.
 The formula will be added to the dataset and is ready to use.
 7. Follow these steps for each of the three formulas listed below.
-8. Drag the New_CSAT metric into a grid containing ‘Agent’ and ‘Skill’ attributes, you’ll be able to see the calculated CSAT score.
+8. Drag the New_CSAT metric into a grid containing ‘agent’ and ‘skill’ attributes, you’ll be able to see the calculated CSAT score.

 ![](/img/post-conversation-survey3.png)